RobHolme/PowerTools/ReadMe.md

  - __Get-SMBShareCapacity__: Display the current capacity used by a SMB share.
  - __Get-SQLInstance__: Query the MS-SQL Browser to retrieve SQL Instance details"
  - __Get-TLSCertificate__: Display the TLS certificate associated with a TCP interface.
  - __Start-TCPListener__: Start a TCP listener on a nominated port.
 Used for connectivity testing.
- - __Test-SQLDatabase__: Test a connection to a MS-SQL Server database.
  - __Test-TCPPort__: Tests connectivity to a remote TCP port.
 Based on Test-NetConnection, but implements shorter (configurable) connection timeouts and removes ICMP connectivity tests if the TCP connection fails (intended to be faster than Test-NetConnection when testing large number of hosts).